Wilson-Chu/react-router-product-page/README.md

-React Router sample page for a product showcase.
-Uses nested routes and useNavigate hook, along with simple login and ProtectedRoute components.
+React Router sample page for a product showcase (in this case, chairs).
+Uses nested routes and useNavigate hooks, along with simple login and ProtectedRoute components.
+Can easily be expanded to showcase any other types of products.